Also known as:

 What are neuroendocrine cells?

-In order for our bodies to function correctly, messages have to be sent between different organs and tissues, for example telling it to move an arm, to make more digestive juices in response to food or to take sugar out of the bloodstream.
+Our bodies are made up of billions of cells including neuroendocrine cells.
+In order for our bodies to function correctly, messages have to be sent between different organs and tissues, for example, instructions on how to breathe, prepare for ‘fight or flight’, make more or less digestive juices (in response to food) and to control sugar levels in the bloodstream.

 What are hormones?